hashicorp/nomad/website/source/docs/agent/config.html.md

     scenarios.
   * `num_schedulers`: The number of parallel scheduler threads to run.
 This can be as many as one per core, or `0` to disallow this server from making any scheduling decisions.
+This defaults to the number of CPU cores.
   * `enabled_schedulers`: This is an array of strings indicating which sub-schedulers this server will handle.
 This can be used to restrict the evaluations that worker threads will dequeue for processing.
+This defaults to all available schedulers.

 ## Client-specific Options